 Find out how to unlock a protected PDF file.

 In order to do so, you need the password it was protected with in the first place.
-If you have the owner password, you can remove the protection easily.
-However, if you only have the user password but you are still prohibited from editing the PDF, the removal of the password will not allow you to meddle with the PDF.
-You need the owner password in these cases!
+If you have the permission password, you can remove the protection easily.
+However, if you only have the open password but you are still prohibited from editing the PDF, the removal of the password will not allow you to meddle with the PDF.
+You need the permission password in these cases!